 This journal is a member of the Committee on Publication Ethics (COPE)

 Feminism & Psychology provides an international forum for debate at the interface of feminisms and psychologies.
-The journal's principle aim is to foster feminist theory and practice in - and beyond - psychology.
+The peer-reviewed journal's principal aim is to foster feminist theory and practice in - and beyond - psychology.
 We are interested in pieces that provide insights into gendered realities along multiple intersecting dimensions of difference, privilege, and inequality.
 In addition to empirical work, we invite critical engagement with theories, methods of inquiry, concepts, and disciplinary and professional practice.

 Feminism & Psychology encourages submissions from scholars, researchers, activists and practitioners at all stages of their careers.